Your Ladakh trip planning is never complete unless you prepare for breathing problems in Ladakh.

 What to do if the symptoms worsen (aka high altitude sickness) ?

-While the human body is an expert at adapting to the altitude, you may have side effects (aka high altitude sickness) occassionallly.
+While the human body is an expert at adapting to the altitude, you may have side effects (aka high altitude sickness) occasionally.

 High altitude sickness in Leh Ladakh happens in stages